2010 and 2012 World Monuments Watch

 The first phase of the Kyomachiya Revitalization Project was helping to restore a building owned by the Kamanza neighborhood association.
 The building is a representative example of most surviving, individually owned machiya.
 The project demonstrated to private owners that even heavily altered houses can be restored to their traditional form.
 The building now houses a resource center for machiya owners.
 The second phase of the machiya revitalization project finished in spring 2012 with the restoration of another machiya, Furaibou, which was converted into a museum.
 The restoration project was followed by a series of public events, designed to share the lessons learned from the project and to strengthen the network of stewards of machiya in Kyoto and in Tokyo, where some surviving machiya can also be found.

-For phase three of the project, we will help restore the Ofune-hoko Machiya, with support from the Freeman Foundation.
-The machiya will become the home of the Ofune-hoko Float for the Gion Festival in Kyoto, as well as serve as a community center and the venue for music rehearsals for the festival.
-The project will be completed by 2017 through the local stewardship of KCCC and Kyomachiya Council, NGO, in close coordination with the Shijo-machi Ofune Hoko Preservation Association, NGO, the owner of the Shijo Ofune-hoko Float Machiya.
+Phase three of the project helped restore the Ofune-hoko Machiya, with support from the Freeman Foundation.
+In 2017, the machiya again became the home of the Ofune-hoko Float for the Gion Festival in Kyoto, and also now serves as a community center and the venue for music rehearsals for the annual festival.
+The project was completed through the local stewardship of KCCC and Kyomachiya Council, NGO, in close coordination with the Shijo-machi Ofune Hoko Preservation Association, NGO, the owner of the Shijo Ofune-hoko Float Machiya.